Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from

-\begin{cor} Assume Corollary \ref{7.2}, and let $l=(p-1)^{2\ell}$ be an even integer.
-Then there are infinitely many monogenic $S_{l}$-algebraic number fields $\mathbb{Q}_{g}$ of even degree $l$ and any signature $(r_{1}, r_{2})$ having odd class number. \end{cor} \begin{proof} To see this, we note that by Cor. \ref{7.2}, it follows that the family of number fields $\mathbb{Q}_{g}$ of degree $l = (p-1)^{2\ell}$ is not empty.
-So now, since $l$ is even, we then see that the claim follows from [\cite{Sia}, Cor.
-10] as indeed desired. \end{proof}
+\begin{cor} Assume Corollary \ref{7.2}, and let $\upsilon=(p-1)^{m\ell}$ be any even integer.
+There are infinitely many degree-$\upsilon$ monogenic number fields $\mathbb{Q}_{g}$ of any signature and associated Galois group $S_{\upsilon}$ having odd class number. \end{cor} \begin{proof} To see this, we note that by Cor. \ref{7.2}, it follows that the family of number fields $\mathbb{Q}_{g}$ of degree $\upsilon = (p-1)^{m\ell}$ is not empty.
+So now, since $\upsilon$ is even, we then see that the claim follows from [\cite{Sia}, Cor.
+10] as indeed needed. \end{proof}